 View history to see the results of your change monitoring job.
 Click

 View code analysis… for any of the job runs to see the full rundown of the changing state of your Apex code.

 When you view your code analysis results for each job run, you’ll be able to filter the results categorically by type of static code analysis rule by clicking on the type of issue.

 For any violation detected, Gearset will tell you which line of code the issue begins on and provide a description so you can easily understand why issues have been flagged in your Apex.
 For more detailed information on each specific rule, just click on the name of the rule and you’ll be taken to the PMD library for a more in-depth look at the individual rule and its Java implementation.

 Why not try it for yourself?

-Customisable static code analysis settings not only ensure that your coding standards fit the development process of your team, but adjustable settings mean that your code standards can constantly evolve alongside your release process.
-If this sounds like something you’d love to try out, start your free 30-day trial with Gearset today.
+Customizable static code analysis settings not only ensure that your coding standards fit the development process of your team, but adjustable settings mean that your code standards can constantly evolve alongside your release process.
+If this sounds like something you’d love to try out, start your 30-day free trial with Gearset today.